The Elephant Collective Presents:

 Cofounder, Executive Director

-Dylan Butman is a interactive technologist who discovered that his best self exists as a developer not just of technology, but of creative ideas and organizations.
-He works artistically with generative systems - organisms that exist in code and respond to their environments to reflect the inherent and emergent complexity of human, environmental, and physical life.
+Scarlet Dame (she/her) is a queer, trans feminine artist, musician, and interactive technologist who discovered that her best self exists as a developer not just of technology, but of creative ideas and organizations.
+She works artistically with generative systems - organisms that exist in code and respond to their environments to reflect the inherent and emergent complexity of human, environmental, and physical life.

 Cofounder, Creative Director